learninglab-dev/the-resources/data/resources/projects/psy1525/003-editing-video.md

 ---

 ## Adobe Premiere
-Adobe Premiere is a versatile editing software that can be used to edit video and audio.
+Adobe Premiere is a versatile editing software that can be used to edit video and audio that is available for download for Harvard students [here](https://harvard.service-now.com/ithelp/www.poetry.fas.harvard.edu?id=kb_article&sys_id=9f3244d3dba304d430ed1dca489619e0).
 Here are a few basics to get started:

 ### To import your recording:
 1. Navigate File > Import.